jwodder/pyversion-info/README.rst

    minor version, this is the whether the first (in version order) micro version has been released.

-``pyvinfo.is_supported(series: str) -> bool``
+``pyvinfo.is_supported(version: str) -> bool``
-   Returns whether the given version series is currently supported (i.e., has at least one release out and is not yet end-of-life)
+   Returns whether the given version is currently supported.
+For a patch version, this is whether it has been released and the corresponding minor version is not yet end-of-life.
+For a major or minor version, this is whether at least one subversion is supported.

 ``pyvinfo.major_versions() -> List[str]``
    Returns a list in version order of all Python major versions that have ever